Thomas-mcinally/stockprice/README.md

 ![](images/output_portfolio.png)

 ## Steps to setup locally
+Before running the commands below, make sure `pipenv` is installed
 1. Clone this repository
 2. `pipenv install` in this directory
 3. `./install.sh` in this directory